-Our two-year CAMPEP-accredited program combines practical clinical training in therapy physics with a strong background in radiation safety.
-The course is designed for candidates with graduated degrees in medical physics or relevant physics sciences interested in careers in radiation therapy physics.
+Our two-year, CAMPEP-accredited residency program combines practical clinical training in therapy physics with a strong background in radiation safety.
+The course is designed for candidates with graduate degrees in medical physics or relevant physics sciences interested in careers in radiation therapy physics.

 Our staff is highly motivated to aid in the process of developing successful physics residents by providing plenty of opportunities for one-on-one faculty to resident interaction.

-With a unique focus on radiation safety and regulatory compliance, Versant Physics offers its residents a Medical Radiation Safety Officer (MRSO) certification.
-Upon successful completion of this program, the resident will receive a certificate of completion from Versant Physics, as well as MRSO certification.
+With a unique focus on radiation safety and regulatory compliance, Versant Physics offers its residents experience and training as a MRSO, in addition to attending a MRSO training course.
+Upon successful completion of this program, the resident will receive a certificate of completion from Versant Physics, as well as MRSO training certification.
 The program is intended to qualify the resident to apply for examination by the American Board of Radiology for certification as a therapeutic radiological physicist.

 Work in operating clinical environments with industry experts.

 Get a Medical Radiation Safety Officer (MRSO) training certificate.

 Participate in research projects, practical training and clinical education.

 During the 2-year program, the resident will take the following rotations: